aambrioso1/web-scraping/README.md

 A repository for experiments in web-scraping.

 **web_scraper.py**
-Usage:  web_scraper.py FILE_NUM
+Usage:  web_scraper.py
-The script goes to  https://www.mercari.com/us/item/m{URL_NUM}/ downloads the merchandise decription text and all the images into the folder called /temp{FILE_NUM}.
-URL_NUM corresponds to url_id_list[FILE_NUM] in the list below.
+The script goes to  all the websites of the form https://www.mercari.com/us/item/m{URL_NUM}/ downloads the merchandise decription text and all the images into the folder called mercari_stuff/file_{URL_NUM}.
+URL_NUM corresponds to an time in url_id_list in the list below.

 This program grabs the description and images from URL for mrechandise on www.mercari.com.
 The description and the images are placed in a file named temp{FILE_NUM}.